gabrieldwight/Kopokopo-Sdk-Net/README.md

 ```

-Note that you have to pass in a ClientId, ClientSecret provided by Mpesa.
+Note that you have to pass in a ClientId, ClientSecret provided by Kopokopo.

 ## Create Webhook subscription Request
 ```c#